-The 20-21 season will mark Rafael Payare’s second season as Music Director of San Diego Symphony and already their relationship has been recognised as one of the most dynamic in North America.
+The 20-21 season marks Rafael Payare’s second season as Music Director of San Diego Symphony and already their relationship has been recognised as one of the most dynamic in North America.
+He has also recently been announced as the next Music Director of the Orchestre symphonique de Montréal where he will take the title of Music Director Designate from September 2021 and will commence as Music Director from the 22-23 season for an initial period of 5 years.
 His profound musicianship, technical brilliance and charismatic presence on the podium has elevated him as one of the most sought-after conductors.
 He was Principal Conductor and Music Director of the Ulster Orchestra from 2014 – 2019 with whom he appeared twice at the BBC Proms in 2016 and 2019.
 The Orchestra recently named him Conductor Laureate in recognition of his vast artistic contribution to the Orchestra and City of Belfast during his five year tenure.

 A highlight of the 20-21 season will include a live recording of Strauss Don Quixote with the Philharmonia Orchestra for the Pentatone label with his wife – the cellist – Alisa Weilerstein.
 Other highlights during the current season will include North American debuts with the Philadelphia Orchestra and San Francisco Symphony Orchestra as well as a return to the Orchestre Symphonique de Montreal for a two-week residency.
 In Europe, he will debut with the Orchestre National de France in Paris and will return to the NDR Elbphilharmonie Orchester, Dresden Philharmonie and Royal Stockholm Philharmonic Orchestra.
 Soloists with whom he has enjoyed collaborations include Daniil Trifonov, Frank Peter Zimmerman, Gil Shaham, Jean-Yves Thibaudet, Nikolai Lugansky, Christiane Karg, Alisa Weilerstein, Nikolaj Znaider, Piotr Anderszewski, Elisabeth Leonskaja, Sergey Khachatryan, Emmanuel Ax, Yefim Bronfman and Dorothea Röschmann.